Chen Ting-shih: Biography

 Chen Ting-shih was born to a prestigious family in Changle, Fuzhou.
-Chen's grandmother was the daughter of the governor, Shen Pao-Chen, who led Taiwan during the Qing Dynasty.
+Chen's grandmother was the daughter of the governor, Shen Baozhen, who led Taiwan during the Qing Dynasty.
 He lost his sense of hearing at the age of eight, after a fall.

 Chen's early career coincided with the Second Sino-Japanese War.
 He drew political cartoons under the pseudonym "Ears" (耳氏).

 After moving to Taiwan, he ended his art career because of the 2/28 Incident, an anti-government uprising that was violently suppressed by the government of the Kuomintang-led Republic of China.

 In 1957, Chen produced engravings on bagasse boards using a process that focuses on utilising the characteristics of the material.
 His work, Hibernating, won an international grand prize offered by the major Korean newspaper, Dong-A Ilbo.

 Later in his career, Chen was motivated to sculpt.
 His work, Johnny Walker, was referenced in the chapter "Masters of Iron and Space" in Jean-Louis Ferrier's Art of the 20th Century, which led to a global interest in his work.

 Chen created many works in the form of engravings, carvings, color paintings, acrylic, calligraphy, and poetry.
 Before his death, he authorized the creation of the Gallery Chuan and the Chen Ting-Shih Modern Art Foundation.
 These were established by his close friends to preserve many of his works.
 Chen's artwork can now be seen in the National Taiwan Museum of Fine Arts, Taipei Fine Arts Museum, Kaohsiung Museum of Fine Arts, Cincinnati Art Museum, and the Rockefeller Foundation.